tchibatron/dbeaver/Workspace-Overview.md

 You can also swap locations of two views.

-To dock a view to a position in the workspace, press and hold the title bar of the view, then drag and drop it in the desired position.
+To dock a view to a position in the workspace, press and hold the title bar of the view, then drag and drop it onto the desired position.

+## Maximizing Views
+To maximize a view to the size of the whole workspace, do one of the following:
+* Click the Maximize button in the upper-right corner of the view.
+* Double-click the title bar of the view.
+* On the Window menu, click **Appearance -> Maximixe Active View or Editor**.

+When one view is maximized, other views appear as shortcuts on the shortcut bar.

+## Minimizing Views
+When you minimize a view, it wraps into a shortcut on the shortcut bar:

+To minimize a view to the size of the whole workspace, do one of the following:
+* Click the Maximize button in the upper-right corner of the view.
+* Double-click the title bar of the view.
+* On the Window menu, click **Appearance -> Maximixe Active View or Editor**.